lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork3.md

 ---

 ## Logistics
-* Due: Monday, August 28th AoE (Tuesday 6am Bozeman time).
+* Due: Monday, January 28th AoE (Tuesday 6am Bozeman time).
 * Submission instructions: make sure that the required file (`hello_world.c`) is in your `csci112_fall2023/classwork/week2/mon/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for